 As mentioned before, your doctor may suggest that you adapt your diet and lifestyle choices to reduce your visceral fat and health risks.
 You will also find that when you lose weight, your overall health will also improve.

 Improve Diet and Exercise

 Imagine that your belly fat is like a bank account that stores fat (energy), not money.
 If you happen to spend more than you earn, you will run out of money.

 Similarly, to get rid of visceral fat, you need to increase your output of energy while decreasing the number of calories you put into your body.
-Your body will realize that it is spending more energy than your food has to offer, so it will look for something to make up for the lack of energy.
+Your body will realize that it is spending more power than your food has to offer, so it will look for something to make up for the lack of energy.